-How do we market credit unions in that world?
+So, how do we market in a post-Covid world?
 Here are a few ideas.

 1. Create a Credit Union Facebook Group